cbor-wg/cddl/draft-ietf-cbor-cddl.md

-Instead of naming all the values that make up a choice, CDDL allows building a _range_ out of two values that are in an ordering relationship.
+Instead of naming all the values that make up a choice, CDDL allows building a _range_ out of two values that are in an ordering
+relationship: A lower bound (first value) and an upper bound (second value).
-A range can be inclusive of both ends given (denoted by joining two values by ".."), or include the first and exclude the second (denoted by instead using "...").
+A range can be inclusive of both bounds given (denoted by joining two values by ".."), or include the lower bound and exclude the upper bound (denoted by instead using "...").
+If the lower bound exceeds the upper bound, the resulting type is the empty set (this behavior can be desirable when generics,
+{{generics}}, are being used).

 ~~~~ CDDL
 device-address = byte